-Currency risk is the risk that financial instruments which are denominated or exchanged in a currency other than the U.S. dollar, which is the Fund's functional currency, will fluctuate due to changes in exchange rates.
+Currency risk is the risk that financial instruments which are denominated or exchanged in a currency other than the Canadian dollar, which is the Fund's functional currency, will fluctuate due to changes in exchange rates.
+Generally, foreign denominated investments increase in value when the value of the Canadian dollar (relative to foreign currencies) falls.
+Conversely, when the value of the Canadian dollar rises relative to foreign currencies, the values of foreign denominated investments fall

-Note 10 indicates the currencies other than the U.S. dollar, if applicable, to which the Fund had significant exposure, including both monetary and non-monetary financial instruments, and illustrates the potential impact, in U.S. dollar terms, to the Fund's net assets had the U.S. dollar strengthened or weakened by 5% relative to all foreign currencies, all other variables held constant.
+Note 10 indicates the foreign currencies, if applicable, to which the Fund had significant exposure, including both monetary and non-monetary financial instruments, and illustrates the potential impact, in Canadian dollar terms, to the Fund's net assets had the Canadian dollar strengthened or weakened by 5% relative to all foreign currencies, all other variables held constant.
 In practice, the actual trading results may differ and the difference could be material.

 The Fund's sensitivity to currency risk illustrated in Note 10 includes potential indirect impacts from Underlying Funds and ETFs in which the Fund invests, and/or derivative contracts including forward currency contracts.
-Other financial assets and liabilities (including dividends and interest receivable, and receivables/ payables for investments sold/purchased) that are denominated in foreign currencies do not expose the Fund to significant currency risk.
+Other financial assets and liabilities (including dividends and interest receivable, and receivables/payables for investments sold/purchased) that are denominated in foreign currencies do not expose the Fund to significant currency risk.